freesewing/freesewing/markdown/org/docs/designs/skully/measurements/en.md

 ---

 <Note>
-Skully can use your head measurement and the pattern will make a skull of your size.
+Skully does not require any measurements, but it can use the head circumference measurement.
+If used, Skully will be approximately the same size as your head.
 </Note>